xpetec/kodi2mqtt/README.md

 Modifications from original owanger version:
 * Bugfix: playing/resumed events now fire consistently
-* Bugfix: Updated Paho to 1.5 to fix reconnect crash (https://github.com/eclipse/paho.mqtt.python)
+* Bugfix: Updated Paho to 1.5.1 to fix reconnect crash (https://github.com/eclipse/paho.mqtt.python)
 * Feature: All Kodi API notification events are published
 * Feature: Volume control
+* Feature: Send title with each progress update, to handle radio streams which update their 'now playing'.

 Dependencies
 ------------
-* Kodi 14 Helix (or newer).
-Tested with 16.1. works also with 18.5 on Ubuntu
+* Tested on Kodi 19 Matrix.
+Other versions may work, feel free to report any that do, I'll add them here.
-* Eclipse Paho for Python - http://www.eclipse.org/paho/clients/python/
-  (used for MQTT communication)
+* Eclipse Paho for Python - http://www.eclipse.org/paho/clients/python/ (used for MQTT communication).
+  This is included with the plugin.

 Settings